JohnEarnest/Decker/docs/lil.md

 extract list index by value from "ABBAAC"              # group a list
 # ((0,3,4),(1,2),(5))

-extract list value by floor index/3 from "ABCDEFGHI"   # partition a list
+extract list value by floor index/3 from "ABCDEFGHI"   # partition a list (see 'window')
 # (("A","B","C"),("D","E","F"),("G","H","I"))

 extract first value by value from "ABBAAC"             # distinct items in a list